CFMS/cfms-rtd/docs/remoteaccess.rst

 ---

 The VPN is provided by 'Pulse Secure' (previously Juniper Pulse/Network Connect).
-There are native 'Pulse Secure' clients for Windows and OSX, or 'openconnect' on Linux.
+There are native 'Pulse Secure' clients for Windows and macOS, or 'openconnect' on Linux.

 Windows/macOS
 =============